-The opening letter from HMRC will notify the taxpayer of their suspicion that the taxpayer has committed tax fraud and enclose a copy of the new version of Code of Practice 9 (COP9).
+The opening letter from HMRC will notify the taxpayer of their suspicion that the taxpayer has committed tax fraud and enclose a copy of Code of Practice 9 (COP9).

 The letter will include the offer of a contract through the CDF.
-Taxpayers have just 60 days to respond from the date of HRMC’s initial letter.
-Three options are available:
+Taxpayers have just 60 days to respond from the date of HMRC’s initial letter.
+Only two options are available:

-Under both options HMRC will consider all of the information available to them and decide whether to begin a civil or criminal investigation.
-If the taxpayer issues a denial, the response may be used as evidence in criminal proceedings.
+Under this option HMRC will consider all of the information available to them and decide whether to begin a civil or criminal investigation.
+The taxpayer’s rejection letter can be used as evidence in criminal proceedings.

 By agreeing to proceed under the CDF the taxpayer will be expected to sign a contract with HMRC.
 In return for full disclosure and cooperation from the taxpayer, HMRC agrees not to prosecute.

-If the taxpayer chooses to disclose under the CDF, an outline disclosure of all tax irregularities and signing of the CDF contract (admitting to tax fraud) will need to be made within the 60 days limit.
+If the taxpayer chooses to disclose under the CDF, an outline disclosure of all tax irregularities and signing of the CDF contract (admitting to a loss of tax through deliberate conduct) will need to be made within the 60 days limit.
 If HMRC are satisfied with the response the opportunity is given to submit a full disclosure to HMRC with a view to a civil settlement for tax, interest and a financial penalty.
-If any fraud is not set out in the outline disclosure, but is later disclosed or discovered, HMRC still reserve the right to undertake a criminal investigation and possible prosecution for that fraud.
+If any deliberate conduct is not set out in the outline disclosure, but is later disclosed or discovered, HMRC still reserve the right to undertake a criminal investigation and possible prosecution for that deliberate conduct.
 This emphasises the importance of the outline disclosure.

 HMRC will expect cooperation throughout the process and reserve the right to withdraw the agreement and commence a criminal investigation if, in HMRC’s opinion, cooperation has been withdrawn.